Tony Siragusa, who helped Ravens win Super Bowl, dies at 55

 AP Sports Writer

-Tony Siragusa, the charismatic defensive tackle who helped lead a stout Baltimore defense to a Super Bowl title, has died.
+Tony Siragusa, the charismatic defensive tackle who was part of one of the most celebrated defenses in NFL history with the Baltimore Ravens, died Wednesday.
 He was 55.

-Siragusa’s broadcast agent, Jim Ornstein, confirmed the death Wednesday.
+Siragusa’s broadcast agent, Jim Ornstein, confirmed the death.
 The cause of death was not immediately available.

 “This is a really sad day,” he said.
 “Tony was way more than my client, he was family.
 My heart goes out to Tony’s loved ones.”

-Siragusa was popular with fans because of his fun-loving personality, which also helped him transition quickly to broadcasting after his playing career.
+Siragusa was popular with fans because of his fun-loving attitude, which also helped him transition quickly to broadcasting after his playing career.

 “I love Goose like a brother.
 From the first day we met, I knew that life was different.
 I knew he was someone who would change my life forever,” Lewis said.
 “He was a one-of-a-kind person who made you feel important and special.
 You can never replace a man like that.”